Children's Garden & Education

 Young Buds for Pre-school Groups

 Explore the wonders of Lewis Ginter Botanical Garden throughout every season!
-Young Buds programs incorporate Virginia's Foundation Blocks for Early Learning into story time, hands-on activities, exploration, and creative play.
+All programs include story time, hands-on activities, and garden exploration.

 School year (Sept 3, 2013 - June 13, 2014): Monday-Friday 10 or 11am

 Summer (June 16 - Labor Day): Monday-Friday 9, 10, or 11am

 How do plants and animals survive chilly Virginia winters?
 After a fireside story, students bundle up and head out to collect natural materials such as nuts, leaves and twigs to create a cozy animal home to take back to the classroom.

 Sprouts in Spring | March - April 2014

 As buds emerge from bare branches and colorful flowers burst from the beds, students discover the sights and smells of the early spring garden.
 Participants will transform a plain twig into a colorful spring flower bud branch to take home.

 Bees and Blooms | May - June 2014

 Using a "bee's eye view," children buzz from flower to flower to explore pollination and discover the important role bees play in the development of fruits and seeds.
 Participants learn the "bee dance," search for pollen, and use beeswax and petals to make a fragrant sun catcher for the classroom.